-Accused of Sexual Assault in Spain: Defense Guide
+Accused of Sexual Assault in Spain: Defence Guide

 A sexual assault accusation carries up to 12 years in prison.
-Our criminal defense attorneys protect your rights with confidentiality.
+Our criminal defence attorneys, acting as your sexual assault lawyer in Spain, protect your rights with confidentiality.

 The Consent Law